How Dehydration Is Killing Your Performance at the Office + Gym: Learn Dehydration Symptoms

 - Inhibits ability to cool down

+Another important dehydration symptom to understand is how it affects your body’s ability to regulate itself.
 As your body tries to conserve water, it decreases your sweat rate.
 This causes you to overheat, which in turn raises your core temperature.
 This increases the rate of muscle glycogen use, making your body less efficient – meaning you’ll hit the wall faster.

 If you feel thirsty, it’s already too late